 What's in the Brewing Pack?

 Each Brewing Pack contains a Hario V60 set, with a plastic 2-cup V60 brewer, 40 filter papers and a measuring spoon.
-The pack also includes a 350g bag of seasonal coffee, roasted by Square Mile Coffee Roasters, and a card with the recipe we’ll be using and the step-by-step brewing technique.
+The pack also includes two 30g bags of two different seasonal coffees, roasted by Square Mile Coffee Roasters, and a card with the recipe we’ll be using and the step-by-step brewing technique.

 Do I need to know anything about coffee to attend?